-After three underwhelming sequels to James Cameron’s hard-wired hardware time travel thriller The Terminator (1984) in the past dozen years, it’s time to remind ourselves just how tight and clever and entertaining the original film was.
+After the underwhelming sequels to James Cameron’s hard-wired hardware time travel thriller The Terminator (1984) since he left the franchise, it’s time to remind ourselves just how tight and clever and entertaining the original film was.

 Made for a mere $6 million and released in the fall of 1984 by a small independent sudio to instant success, what could have been a drive-in film right out of the Roger Corman playbook became a pop culture classic.
 It launched the filmmaking careers of Cameron and producer Gale Ann Hurd and it gave star Arnold Schwarzenegger serious action movie star credentials and jumpstarted his foundering Hollywood career.